 Common mare’s tail, growing in a waterhole beneath Shey Palace, Ladakh.
 (Photo copyright © by Kaj Halberg)

-The Muktinath Temple, dedicated to the Hindu god Vishnu, is situated in a growth of old Himalayan poplars in the Jhong River Valley, Mustang, central Nepal. – Read more about this temple elsewhere on this website, see Religion: Hinduism.
+The Muktinath Temple, dedicated to the Hindu god Vishnu, is situated in a growth of old Himalayan poplars in the Jhong River Valley, Mustang, central Nepal. – Read more about this temple on the page Religion: Hinduism.
 (Photo copyright © by Kaj Halberg)

 Autumn foliage of Himalayan poplar, near Hemis Gompa, Ladakh.
 (Photo copyright © by Kaj Halberg)